renaudwangler/ib-labs/msms030fr/lab7e1.md

 ## Task 1 – Manage Global Meeting Policy
 Meeting policies control the features that are available to participants in meetings that are scheduled by users in your organization.
 An organization-wide policy named Global is created by default, and all users in your organization are automatically assigned this meeting policy.
 You can either make changes to this policy or create one or more custom policies and assign users to them.
 When you create a custom policy, you can allow or prevent certain features from being available to your users, and then assign the policy to one or more users who will have the settings applied to them.
-As Holly Dickson, Adatum's Enterprise Administrator, you want to customize the company's Global meeting policy as part of Adatum’s pilot project for implementing Microsoft Teams.
+As Dominique Skyetson, Adatum's Enterprise Administrator, you want to customize the company's Global meeting policy as part of Adatum’s pilot project for implementing Microsoft Teams.
 1. Switch to **LON-CL1**, where you should still be logged in as **ADATUM\Administrator** and password **Pa55w.rd**.
 1. You should still have Microsoft Edge and the Microsoft 365 admin center open from an earlier lab.
-If so, proceed to the next step; otherwise, open Microsoft Edge, navigate to **https://portal.office.com/**, log in as **Holly@xxx.onmicrosoft.com** (where xxx is your tenant ID) with a password of **ibForm@tion**, and then in the **Microsoft 365** homepage, select **Admin** to open the Microsoft 365 admin center.
+If so, proceed to the next step; otherwise, open Microsoft Edge, navigate to **https://portal.office.com/**, log in as **dom@WWLxxxxx.onmicrosoft.com** (where xxx is your tenant ID) with a password of **ibForm@tion**, and then in the **Microsoft 365** homepage, select **Admin** to open the Microsoft 365 admin center.
 1. To start fresh in this Teams lab exercise, close any tab in the Edge browser other than the **Microsoft 365** homepage tab and the **Microsoft 365 admin center** tab.
 1. In the **Microsoft 365 admin center** tab, in the left-hand navigation pane, select **Show all** (if necessary), then scroll down to **Admin centers** and select **Teams.** This will open the **Microsoft Teams admin center** in a new tab.
 1. If a **Welcome to the Teams admin center** window appears, select the **Skip tour** option.